annaS000/surfs_up/README.md

 ---

-1. Overall, the temperatures in June were consistently warm, averaging about 75° with little variability
+1. Overall, the temperatures in June were consistently warm, averaging about 75° with little variability.
+This is weather is perfect for people to go have ice cream which is beneficial to our shop.
-2. June precipitation
+2. The month of June does not see much precipitation the maximum score was a little over 4 but, in comparison to the rest of the summary, this does not seem to happen often and could even be a possible outlier.
     #### **Summary for Temperature and Precipitation in June:**
     <img src="https://github.com/annaS000/surfs_up/blob/main/pictures/junetemp.png?raw=true" width="200" height="300" >  <img src="https://github.com/annaS000/surfs_up/blob/main/pictures/juneprcp.png?raw=true" width="200" height="300" >
     > Here we have two charts of summary statistics in Oahu for Temperature and Precipitation in June

-3. In December, we can see that the temperature
+3. In December, we can see that the temperature does cool down slightly but continues to see warmer days which means the ice cream shop would still see business even throughout the winter.
-4. Precipitation in dec
+4. Precipitation in December
     #### **Summary for Temperature and Precipitation in December:**
     <img src="https://github.com/annaS000/surfs_up/blob/main/pictures/dectemp.png?raw=true" width="200" height="300" >  <img src="https://github.com/annaS000/surfs_up/blob/main/pictures/decprcp.png?raw=true" width="200" height="300" >
     >Here we have two charts of summary statistics in Oahu for Temperature and Precipitation in December